2 Day Reliability Engineering Workshop

 - Different techniques to determine root causes and pros and cons of each

-- The lifecycle phases and how to manager these phase
+- The lifecycle phases and how to manager these phases

 - Understand how to reduce downtime and repair times